(EYE MOVEMENT DESENSITIZATION & REPROCESSING)

 What can EMDR therapy help with?

-EMDR therapy can be helpful for anyone who has experienced or witnessed trauma (distressing, life-threatening event).
-EMDR is the top approach for Post-Traumatic Stress Disorder (PTSD) and can also help with symptoms of anxiety, phobias, depression, grief and loss, addiction, and emotional dysregulation/anger.
+EMDR therapy can be helpful for children, teens or adults who have experienced or witnessed trauma (distressing, life-threatening event).
+EMDR is the top approach for Post-Traumatic Stress Disorder (PTSD) and can also help reduce symptoms of anxiety, phobias, depression, grief and loss, addiction, and emotional dysregulation/anger.